beardicus/line-us/README.md

 }
 ```

-It will always have all three coordinates, even if the command that triggered the event sent changes to only one or two.
+It will always have all three coordinates, even if the command that triggered the event used only one or two.
 The coordinate emitted will by the machine's position _when it finishes the current command_.
 It is not the machine's immediate position.

 ## Roadmap